photo-1421435371524-d26441ec7dda.jpg

 A firm believer in lifelong learning, in 2018 I completed the Executive Education for Sustainability Leadership program at Harvard's Center for Climate, Health, and the Global Environment.
 I also returned to Stanford, this time as a lecturer in the Earth Systems Program, where I co-taught a paced education course cultivating the next generation of food systems leaders.

 Then, in 2019 came a whole new type of education: learning on the job as my husband and I welcomed twin baby boys to our lives.
 Watching them discover the joy of food and its boundless diversity has been one of the greatest pleasures of my life.
-They love hummus, onions, and yuba noodles.
-And socks.
-Whenever they’re teething, they especially love socks.
-Go figure.
-I wake up excited to introduce them to new flavors and ingredients, new herbs and spices, and hopeful that today’s the day they put the spoon in their mouth instead of their ear.
-But I go to sleep worrying about whether I’ve exposed them to pesticides by choosing the local peaches over the organic peaches, how much grass vs grain the cows that produced their string cheese ate, and when I should stop buying string cheese altogether, to avoid all the plastic wrap that could accumulate over the next 17 years they’re under my roof.
+I wake up excited to introduce them to new flavors and ingredients, new herbs and spices, new textures and concepts (up next: kelp burgers!).
+But I go to sleep worrying about whether I’ve exposed them to pesticides by choosing the local peaches over the organic peaches, how much grass vs grain the cows that produced their string cheese ate, and whether I should buy string cheese at all, to avoid all the plastic wrap that could accumulate over the next decade they’re under my roof.

 It was the moment I brought two children into the world that once abstract notions of “sustainability” and “natural resources” took on real meaning for me: Long after I’m gone, will my kids, and their kids, and their kids’ kids have clean air to breathe?
 Safe water to drink?
 Enough food to eat?
 Will there be forests so thick and so high they hold their heads back, mouths agape, beholding with wonder?
 In the face of these daunting questions, what I find so energizing is that collectively, we can each make a difference through the foods we eat.
 Small steps add up.
 That’s why I wrote How to Be a Conscious Eater: to help you make food choices you can feel good about.
 You don’t have to do everything all at once or turn your life upside down.
 Just begin.
-You can find me on Twitter at @SophieEganM for ideas, articles, and the many lessons I continue to learn.
 I’ll be right there in the trenches with you.